lab1092/blender-manual_ja/manual/composite_nodes/types/convertor.rst

 The Set Alpha Node uses the input factor and color to create a black image that has an alpha set which goes from 0.00 to 1.00 over 60 frames, or completely transparent to completely opaque.
 Think of alpha as a multiplier for how vivid you can see that pixel.
-These two images are combined by our trusty AlphaOver node completely (a :guilabel:`Fac` tor of 1.00) to produce the composite image.
+These two images are combined by our trusty AlphaOver node completely (a *Fac* tor of 1.00) to produce the composite image.
 The SetAlpha node will thus, depending on the frame being rendered, produce a black image that has some degree of transparency.
 Set up and Animate, and you have an image sequence that fades to black over a 2-second period.